NSU Student Handbook

 Travis graduated from Nova in 2011 with his Master’s in College Student Affairs.
 From there he began his career with the University of New Mexico working as Community Director.
 He now works as the General Manager for American Campus Communities.
 Due to the nature of his current position he has held on to the law class at Nova as well as the conflict analysis and resolution.
 He has always reflected on Dr. Holliday’s words, “Trust the process.”
 The only thing he can say as a criticism of the program is that it is that there is no business classes.
 However, his favorite class was the College Student and the Law class because the assignments were concise and to the point.
 Feel free to contact Travis to share experiences or for support.

-Tim graduated with her M.S. in Student Affairs and started working as the Residential Life Coordinator at Goucher College in Baltimore, Maryland.
+He started working as the Residential Life Coordinator at Goucher College in Baltimore, Maryland.
 Tim currently works as the Assistant Director for College Housing, Eleanor Roosevelt Quad and is the Chair of the Student Staff Recruitment and Selection Committee at Stony Brook University.
 One of his lasting memories was, Gay Holliday’s famous words "Trust the Process."

 Shelby graduated with her Master’s in College Student Affairs and began working as Coordinator for the Learning Community Program at Florida Atlantic University.
 She continued her employment at Florida Atlantic University as Assistant Director of the Learning Community Program and the Student Learning Strategies (SLS).
 Her take away from her time at Nova was, of course, the leadership of Dr. Holliday and all the other great instructors and mentors that shaped her to be the student affairs professional she is today.
 She always goes back to Dr. Holliday’s words, “Trust the Process.”
 Feel free to reach out to her for more information on her experiences and for any support you may need.